-A recent visitor to our Franco-American web site requested that we post information concerning traditions and foods relative to the Holidays.
-In response, we offer you the following recipes and links to other sites.
+A recent visitor to our Franco-American web site requested that we post information concerning foods relative to the Holidays.
+In response, we offer you the following recipes.
 We know that you will find these interesting.

 Recipes for Tourtiere, the celebrated meat pie enjoyed in Franco-American families during the Holidays, are almost as numerous as the number of people who make them.
 The following is one from Georgette Bégin:

 1/2 teaspoon cinnamon

 Pastry for two-crust pie

 *A mixture of 3/4 lean ground pork and 1/4 ground beef is also suitable if preferred.

 Simmer the meat in the water for 1 hour.
 Add onion and seasonings and simmer for 30 minutes longer.
 Skim off fat.
 Mix in mashed potatoes and let cool.
 Pour mixture into piecrust and cover with top crust, slit, to let steam escape, and bake for 30 minutes in a 400-degree oven.